usman19zafar/DAIS-10-Continuum/README.md

 Healthcare is one of the most data‑rich environments — DAIS‑10 fits perfectly.

-Why DAIS‑10 Works Everywhere
-Because DAIS‑10 is built on universal primitives:
+Why DAIS‑10 Works Everywhere; Because DAIS‑10 is built on universal primitives:

 1. Attribute Classification
 Every domain has attributes that must be structured.